 Honey is beneficial for health due to its high antioxidant content.
 It’s particularly rich in phenolic and flavonoid compounds.

 The antioxidant content of honey varies significantly, though.
 It depends on the floral source, region and environmental conditions.
-The concentration of phenolic compounds ranges from 60 to 460 mg per 100g.
+The concentrations of phenolic compounds range from 60 to 460 mg per 100g.

 Moreover, honey has several antioxidant enzymes, such as catalase and glucose oxidase!